 When things do go bad, look at the lessons you can learn from it—don’t dwell on the mistakes.
 Keeping a positive attitude will raise your mood and the working environment around you, making you an effective leader.

 These eight skills will help you become the leader you need to be.
 Though you can’t acquire these skills overnight, with time and practice, you can become the leader you want to be and make a difference to the people and places you encounter in school and beyond.

-Find student leader scholarships using our Scholarship Search tool.
+Find great schools for student leaders using our College Search tool.